Ernie Barnes: Artwork

 Barnes credits his college art instructor Ed Wilson for laying the foundation for his development as an artist.
 Wilson was a sculptor who instructed Barnes to paint from his own life experiences.
 "He made me conscious of the fact that the artist who is useful to America is one who studies his own life and records it through the medium of art, manners and customs of his own experiences."

 All his life, Barnes was ambivalent about his football experience.
 In interviews and in personal appearances, Barnes said he hated the violence and the physical torment of the sport.
 However, his years as an athlete gave him unique, in-depth observations. "(Wilson) told me to pay attention to what my body felt like in movement.
 Within that elongation, there's a feeling.
 And attitude and expression.
 I hate to think had I not played sports what my work would look like."

 Barnes sold his first painting "Slow Dance" at age 21 in 1959 for $90 to Boston Celtic Sam Jones.
 It was subsequently lost in a fire at Jones' home.

 Numerous artists have been influenced by Barnes's art and unique style.
 Accordingly, several copyright infringement lawsuits have been settled and are currently pending.

+In 2026, Ernie Barnes's work was featured in the Get in the Game: Sports, Art, Culture, which traveled from the San Francisco Museum of Modern Art, California, to the Pérez Art Museum Miami, Florida.
+The exhibition took place in tandem with FIFA World Cup tournament in South Florida.